Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - [Tale of Two Wastelands (TTW)](https://mod.pub/ttw/133-tale-of-two-wastelands) - A large mod that ports Fallout 3 into the New Vegas engine, effectively merging both games.
 - [New Vegas Reloaded (NVR)](https://dlpnd.github.io/nvr-wiki/) - A graphics extender that significantly enhances lighting and visual quality of the gsme.
-- Game library folder - The directory where both New Vegas and Fallout 3 are installed (e.g., `C:/Games/Fallout New Vegas`).
 :::

 :::danger IMPORTANT